GJB93/GJBot/README.md

 There are also two commands that can currently be accessed from my stream chat, which are:

- * !join <channel> - Connects the bot to the specified channel
+ * !join "channel" - Connects the bot to the specified channel
- * !leave <channel> - Disconnects the bot from the specified channel
+ * !leave "channel" - Disconnects the bot from the specified channel

 ## Can I use this?